Lan Yingying

-Lan Yingying (born 16 April 1990), also known as Lyric Lan, is a Chinese actress.
+Lan Yingying, also known as Lyric Lan, is a Chinese actress.
 She is known for her role as Huanbi in Empresses in the Palace (2011).

 Career

 Lan made her movie debut playing the role of Haitang in Mural in 2011.
 She also filmed Empresses in the Palace in 2011, with other notable works like Who Sleeps My Bro in 2016 and Surgeons in 2017.

 She made her English film debut with the work Pacific Rim Uprising in 2018.